ideasman42/the_joy_of_life_drawing/book.rst

-I was not to take art as a subject after form 2 until form 5 when I could see myself becoming an art teacher..., but during these middle teenage years I managed to involve myself in translating and interpreting at least 6 works in oil from the original painting or print..., some with intended accuracy, .... others subtly abstracted or modified..and 2 of these I still have to this today, as shown below..
+I was not to take art as a subject after form 2 until form 5 when I could see myself becoming an art teacher..., but during these middle teenage years I managed to involve myself in translating and interpreting at least 6 works in oil from the original painting or print..., some with intended accuracy, .... others subtly abstracted or modified..and 2 of these I still have to this today.

 .. image:: images/ldb_07a.png
    :width: 20%